It's part of our mission to be a great place to work.

-If you're interested in working with us, drop us a line at email@example.com.
+If you're interested in working with us, drop us a line at firstname.lastname@example.org.
 We strive for equity in our hiring and transparency in compensation and promotions because we believe that diversity, inclusion, and mutual respect is essential for doing our best work.
-We are currently looking for a Drupal Developer.
-Additionally, while we're not currently hiring for a Project Manager, if you're interested we encourage you to get in touch for future consideration.
+We are currently looking for a Drupal Developer and a Project Manager.

 Giant Rabbit is a mission-driven digital agency.
 We've been working since 2006 to provide high-quality web, data, and strategy services to organizations that make the world a better place

 We're looking for a versatile Drupal developer to help us build and support websites for a wide range of nonprofit organizations.
 Our clients protect the rights of immigrants and refugees, defend abortion rights, fight climate change, and work for social justice.